B. S. Chimni

-B. S. Chimni is a legal scholar and academic who is presently distinguished professor of international law member at Jindal Global Law School.
+B. S. Chimni (Bhupinder S. Chimni) is a legal scholar and academic who is presently distinguished professor of international law member at Jindal Global Law School.
 His areas of expertise include international law, international trade law and international refugee law.
 He has been chairperson of the Centre for International Legal Studies at Jawaharlal Nehru University, New Delhi.
 He had a 2 1/2-year stint as vice chancellor of the West Bengal National University of Juridical Sciences.
 He has been a visiting professor at the International Center for Comparative Law and Politics, Tokyo University, a Fulbright Visiting Scholar at Harvard Law School, visiting fellow at Max Planck Institute for Comparative Public Law and International Law, Heidelberg, and a visiting scholar at the Refugee Studies Center, York University, Canada.

 He served as a member of the Academic Advisory Committee of the Office of the United Nations High Commissioner for Refugees for the period from 1996 to 2000.
 He is on the editorial board of several national and international journals like Indian Journal of International Law, International Studies, International Refugee Studies, Georgetown Immigration Law Journal and Refugee Survey Quarterly.
 Chimni is part of a group of scholars who self-identify as the Third World Approaches to International Law (TWAIL) scholars.